badtechnologies/bdsh/docs/file-structure.md

 This document provides an overview of the file and folder structure of bdsh (Bados Dynamic Shell).

-The system file structure will be created automatically with the bdsh configuration tool (config.py).
+The system file structure will be created automatically with the bdsh installation tool (install.py).

 ## Root Directory